co-cart/co-cart/README.md

 * **Basic Authentication** - No Admin API Keys required.
 Customers can login with their account either with Email+Password, Username+Password, Phone Number+Password.
 * **Domain Dominance** - CORS can be an issue when decoupling so we made sure you have control of the origin.
 * **Your Inventory** - Search products by Name, ID or SKU, filter and return product data you need without authentication or private data exposed.
 REST shortcuts are readily provided for your next requests.
 * **Reduced Cart Checkups** - We have avoided the hassle of needing multiple requests to verify item and coupon validity in your cart.
-Our system efficiently checks stock, validates coupons, and calculates totals and fees, ensuring real-time accuracy so your responses return up to date every time.
+Our system efficiently checks stock, calculates totals and fees, ensuring real-time accuracy so your responses return up to date every time.
 * **No Headless Checkout?** - Load any cart session via the native site using the generated key, if you feel more comfortable using WooCommerce’s built in payment system.
 * **Need your own cart callback?** - Register custom callbacks without needing to create a whole new endpoint.
 Cart response returns once the callback is completed.
 * **Want to track your customers?** - Keep watch of all cart sessions, even the ones that are starting to expire or have expired.
 * **Name Your Price Built In** - Give your customers control of the price they pay.
 Encourage your audience to support you with payment flexibility that widens your paying audience.
+* **Bulk Requests** - Combine many cart requests in bulk to save time.

 And this is just the tip of the iceberg.